Bread Pudding Pumpkin

 - Wash pumpkins; cut off tops and discard.
 Scoop out seeds and loose fibers (save seeds for another use if desired).
 In a large bowl, whisk the eggs, milk, brown sugar, salt, cinnamon, vanilla and nutmeg.
 Stir in the bread cubes, pineapple, walnuts and raisins.
 Spoon into pumpkin shells.

-- Place on a greased 15-in. x 10-in. x 1-in. baking pan.
+- Place on a greased 15x10x1-in. baking pan.
 Loosely cover tops with foil.
 Bake at 350° for 1-1/4 hours.
-Uncover; bake 15-30 minutes longer or until pumpkin is soft and a knife inserted near the center of bread pudding comes out clean.
+Uncover; bake 15-30 minutes longer or until pumpkin is soft and a knife inserted in the center of bread pudding comes out clean.
 To serve, scoop bread pudding and cooked pumpkin into dessert dishes.
-Yield: 6-8 servings.